 the Home Loan Guarantee Company NPC (registration number 1990/001845/08) for as long as it remains registered as a non-profit company under the Companies Act.

+(2) Any state-owned company licensed to conduct insurance business under the Long-term Insurance Act, 1998 or the Short-term Insurance Act, 1998 at the commencement date of this Act is exempt from section 22(1)(e).

 Consequential amendments and transitional arrangements